 9. Use an anti-virus program on your computer.
 If a virus from the internet affects your computer, all of your personal and private information on that computer can be compromised.
 These programs help defend your computer from internet hackers.

-10. Create a security freeze with ChexSystems to ensure that your consumer file will not be realeased without your expressed authorization.
+10. Create a security freeze with ChexSystems to ensure that your consumer file will not be released without your expressed authorization.
 All consumers who reside in the United States have the right to place a security freeze on their file.

 View more information about how to place a security freeze on your consumer file here.